Application Guidelines (FAQs)

 What level of physical fitness is required?

-Do I need special experience to participate in the trek?
+Do I need special experience to participate in the Wilderness Trek?

-No prior experience on skis or backcountry trekking is required.
+No prior experience in backcountry trekking is required.

 What will I learn?

 The immersion in deep wilderness provides the opportunity for participants to unplug from the distractions of daily life, relate in a new and more intimate way with the wilderness environment and to gain deeper insight into natural resource issues on both a local and global scale.
-You will receive in-depth experience of the specialized skills of backcountry skiing, winter expedition planning, route finding, terrain selection and management, decision making and winter survival throughout the trek.
-In addition, there will be plenty of time to work on individual business plans with the benefit of group feedback.
+You will receive in-depth experience in backcountry trekking, expedition planning, route finding, terrain selection and management, decision-making and wilderness survival throughout the trek.
+In addition, there will be plenty of time to work on individual social venture business plans with the benefit of group feedback.